asciimoo/exrex/README.markdown

 EXREX
 =====

+Irregular methods for regular expressions.

-Exrex is a command line tool and python module that generates all - or random - matching strings to a given regular expression.
+Exrex is a command line tool and python module that generates all - or random - matching strings to a given regular expression and more.
-It is pure python, without external dependencies.
+It's pure python, without external dependencies.

 There are regular expressions with infinite matching strings (eg.: `[a-z]+`), in these cases exrex limits the maximum length of the infinite parts.